DavidAnson/markdownlint/doc/Rules.md

 ### ATX style H3
 ```

-Note: the configured header style can be a specific style to use (atx,
+Note: the configured heading style can be a specific style to use (atx,
 atx_closed, setext, setext_with_atx, setext_with_atx_closed), or simply require
 that the usage be consistent within the document.